 Next, she met with a former radiation oncologist at Fox Chase Cancer Center, Main Campus.
 Ellen was aware that Fox Chase had just opened a new radiation facility in Buckingham (Bucks County), not quite fifteen minutes from where she lives.
 Although the short drive made sense to her, she wanted assurance that the new facility reflected Fox Chase's philosophy and that the staff was Fox Chase trained.

 "The decision to go to Fox Chase-Buckingham was a no-brainer."

 According to Ellen, "When I learned that radiation oncologist Dr. Shelly Hayes trained [with a trusted Fox Chase MD] for four years and clinical nurse coordinator Kathy MacDonald had been at Fox Chase for over twenty years, the decision to go to Fox Chase - Buckingham was a no-brainer."

 "As soon as I received the first phone call from the Fox Chase Buckingham facility, I knew I was in the right place," recalled Ellen.
 "They had the most advanced treatment technology and from day one, everyone I encountered was welcoming, attentive, caring and excited about where they were working.
 Dr. Hayes treats all patients at the Buckingham facility.
 "Dr. Hayes is wonderful," Ellen shared.
 "She's a cracker jack!
 So young, but so talented and she is a lovely human being."

 Over a 6 week period, Ellen received radiation through intensity modulated radiation therapy (IMRT).
-She explained that the treatment went smoothly and she had minimal side effects.
-Before she knew it, Ellen was finished treatment and returned to life as she knew it.
+She explained that the treatment went smoothly, and she had minimal side effects.
+Before she knew it, Ellen was finished with treatment and returned to life as she knew it.